Unbiased Learning of Deep Generative Models with Structured Discrete Representations: Experimental Protocol

 In Fig.~\ref{fig:toy_comp} we compare our model's interpolation ability to several baselines on synthetic data.
 The data is constructed by evaluated a Laplacian distribution on a 100-dimensional grid, where observations evolve over time by either increasing or decreasing the mean of the distribution, or increasing or decreasing the variance of the distribution.
 Note that this data was used to test the runtimes of various methods, see Table \ref{fig:time.table}.

-Here, we demonstrate the effect of the imputation method on the baseline models: for the RNN-based models, if we simply infill the missing observations with 0, the encoder-decoder structure simply reconstructs the 0s.
+Fig.~\ref{fig:toy_comp} demonstrates the effect of the imputation method on the baseline models: for the RNN-based models, if we simply infill the missing observations with 0, the encoder-decoder structure simply reconstructs the 0s.
 Drawing the missing region from the model's prior distribution yields a generation closer to the data distribution but still infeasible under the true data dynamics.
 The prior SVAE implementation collapses to a single state, yielding interpolations that do not match any dynamics seen in the training data.

-In Fig.~\ref{fig:transformer.joint} we show unconstrained generation from the transformer dynamical VAE.
-The permutation-invariant nature of attention leads to local discontinuities in joint location.